Review

 A dishwasher contains several crucial components working together to deliver clean, sanitized dishes.
 From the water inlet valve to the heating element, each part plays a specific role in the cleaning process.
 Let's break down these essential dishwasher components and understand how they contribute to your appliance's performance.

-The heating element is strategically located at the bottom of the dishwasher tub, where it appears as a coiled metal component.
-During wash cycles, it raises the water temperature to effectively break down grease and remove food particles from dishes.
-Later, during the drying cycle, it warms the air inside the dishwasher to accelerate moisture evaporation from freshly washed items.
+The heating element, a coiled metal component located at the bottom of the dishwasher tub, raises the water temperature to break down grease and sanitize dishes effectively.
+During the drying cycle, it warms the air inside to speed up moisture evaporation.
+If dishes come out cold or wet, it may indicate a failing element.

 The detergent dispenser releases cleaning agents at programmed times during washing.
 It has a spring-loaded door that opens when signaled by the control board.
 Modern dishwashers feature multi-compartment systems for pre-wash detergent, main wash detergent, and rinse aid.
 The rinse aid compartment releases solution during final rinsing to help water sheet off dishes, reducing spots and improving drying.
 Dispenser malfunctions can lead to detergent residue and poor cleaning results.